dmbarbour/awelon/aodict/README.md

+## DESIGN

+The 'aodict' package compiles the entire AO dictionary into Haskell.

+Upon review, I'm not much enjoying this package.
+The extra steps to use a new or updated definition, and the long dictionary compile time, are simply not very tolerable.
+I need to seek an alternative design, perhaps leveraging Haskell's System.Plugins.

+## USAGE

 To use this 'aodict' package:

 In this directory, call `ao dict2hs`, which should create an `AODict.hs` file.
 (You'll need to repeat this step whenever you have updates to the dictionary.)
 Then simply invoke `cabal install`.
 Eventually, construction of the dictionary may be automated.